cwendorf/DEVISE/docs/man/keep_as.md

 ### Description

-keep_as() assigns an object in the caller's environment while returning the value invisibly.
+Assigns an object in the caller's environment while returning the value invisibly.
 This makes it easy to save intermediate results when using the native pipe (|>).